Ralph H. Baer: Inventions

-Baer is considered to have been the inventor of video games, specifically of the concept of the home video game console.
 In 1966, while an employee at Sanders Associates, Baer started to explore the possibility of playing games on television screens.
-He first got the idea while working at Loral in 1951, another electronics company, however, they wanted nothing to do with it at the time.
+He first got the idea while working at Loral in 1951, another electronics company, however, they were uninterested in the project at the time.
 In a 2007 interview, Baer said that he recognized that the price reduction of owning a television set at the time had opened a large potential market for other applications, considering that various military groups had identified ways of using television for their purposes.
 Upon coming up with the idea of creating a game using the television screen, he wrote a four-page proposal with which he was able to convince one of his supervisors to allow him to proceed.
 He was given US$2,500 and the time of two other engineers, Bill Harrison and Bill Rusch.
 They developed the "Brown Box" console video game system, so named because of the brown tape in which they wrapped the units to simulate wood veneer.
 Baer recounted that in an early meeting with a patent examiner and his attorney to patent one of the prototypes, he had set up the prototype on a television in the examiner's office and "within 15 minutes, every examiner on the floor of that building was in that office wanting to play the game".
 The Brown Box was ultimately patented on April 17, 1973, given U.S. Patent No. 3728480, and became jointly owned by Ralph Baer and BAE Systems.